dickhardt/verified-autocomplete-claims/README.md

 The protocol also builds on the Issuer having an existing Passkey for the user for authentication by allowing the Issuer to respond with a WebAuthN challenge on issuance that the browser can then start a WebAuthN browser user experience without loading a page from the Issuer, allowing seamless authentication and authorization user experience.

+If an Issuer provides a registration URI, browsers can detect if an email address provided by the user to a web page has an Issuer, and offer the user to enable verified autocomplete, similar to how browser prompt to remember email addresses.

 ## Key Concepts